UKHomeOffice/engineering-guidance-and-standards/docs/principles/automate-to-eliminate-manual-steps.md

 ### Implications
 - Teams may need to make upfront investments in automation to reduce longer‑term operational costs.
 - Some services may require improved tooling or refactoring to minimise manual administration.
-**- Automation should be treated as a core requirement, not an optional enhancement.**orking, Operations, SRE, Quality engineering
+- Automation should be treated as a core requirement, not an optional enhancement.